 • Elements in project-extension containers (for example the source sets contributed by the Java Plugin that are added to the sourceSets container)

-Only the main project build scripts and precompiled project script plugins have type-safe model accessors.
-Initialization scripts, settings scripts, script plugins do not.
+Initialization scripts and script plugins do not have type-safe model accessors.
 These limitations will be removed in a future Gradle release.

 The set of type-safe model accessors available is calculated right before evaluating the script body, immediately after the plugins {} block.
 Any model elements contributed after that point do not work with type-safe model accessors.
 For example, this includes any configurations you might define in your own build script.
 However, this approach does mean that you can use type-safe accessors for any model elements that are contributed by plugins that are applied by parent projects.